mamba-org/mamba/docs/source/usage/specs.rst

    assert chan.url.str() == "https://repo.mamba.pm/defaults"

-You may have noticed that ``Channel.resolve`` returns multiple channels.
+You may have noticed that :cpp:func:`Channel.resolve <mamba::specs::Channel::resolve>` returns multiple channels.
 This is because of custom multichannel, a single name can return mutliple channels.